microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

 3. Pick the repository, branch, and default version.
 4. During release execution, Azure DevOps invokes `DownloadArtifactsBitbucket` to place the repository contents under the artifact download directory.

+### Creating the Service Connection

+Customers create the connection from Project settings -> Service connections -> New service connection -> Bitbucket Cloud.

+For OAuth, the UI asks the customer to select **OAuth**, choose an OAuth configuration, and select **Authorize**.
+There is no customer-facing token textbox for OAuth.
+Azure DevOps stores the OAuth token and reports the endpoint authorization scheme as `OAuth`.

+Customers can also choose Email and API Token.
+Username/password authentication is deprecated and may be disabled by the service or rejected at runtime through the `retireusernamepswd` feature flag.
+New connections should use OAuth or Email and API Token.

 ---

 ## Extension Components